Acas Early Conciliation Solicitors

-The initial period of early conciliation is intended to be up to 1 calendar month.
+The initial period of early conciliation is intended to be up to 6 weeks.

-If after this period the matter is still not resolved, the Conciliator will bring early conciliation to a close and issue an early conciliation certificate which will include a unique reference number.
+If after this period the matter is still not resolved, the Conciliator will bring early conciliation to a close and issue an early conciliation certificate.

 What happens if Acas conciliation is successful?

-If a resolution is reached through Acas, the Conciliator will record what has been agreed on an Acas document (known as a COT3 used to describe the Acas settlement.
+If a resolution is reached through Acas, the Conciliator will record what has been agreed in the COT3 used to describe the Acas settlement.